 Positions Open

-AOCA Engineering Consultants are seeking a highly motivated and skilled Structural Engineer & Structural Technician to join our growing team.
-The role will be based in our Dublin or Portlaoise offices, and the successful candidate will work closely with senior engineers and project managers.
+AOCA Engineering Consultants are seeking a highly motivated and skilled Structural Engineer , Structural Technician, Fire Engineer & Building Surveyor to join our growing team.
+The role will be based in our Dublin or Portlaoise offices, and the successful candidate will work closely with Senior Engineers and Project Managers.

 We offer a competitive salary package, opportunities for professional growth and development, and a collaborative and dynamic work environment.